Docs

 Hardware

 The scan engine is multi-threaded and benefits from additional CPU cores during Deep scans.
-Memory pressure is the dominant factor when scanning large statically-linked binaries.
+Memory pressure is the dominant factor when scanning large source projects.

 Profile Minimum Recommended Optimal